echoedinvoker/emily/course/6-desk-automation(DA)/3-positioning.md

     - This problem is useless even if you compare the original CROP before moving, you must **find another CROP whose relative position to the target is fixed**.
   - Application location was moved.

+## **Conclustion**

+- Both approaches have their own vulnerabilities to error.
+  - The best way to do this is to be able to switch between the two methods depending on the situation and be aware that errors can occur in different situations.

 # **_Other Tips for Positioning_**

 - If the object to be DA is a web page, ~~then use CROP positioning before each operation~~.